 10 things coming up in the Worthing area!

 5 Theatre.
-A forgotten hero of free speech lives again in Trial By Laughter by Ian Hislop and Nick Newman which tours to the Theatre Royal Brighton from November 19-24.
+A forgotten hero of free speech lives again in Trial By Laughter by Ian Hislop (top circle)and Nick Newman which tours to the Theatre Royal Brighton from November 19-24.
 William Hone was a bookseller, publisher and satirist.
 In 1817, he stood trial for ‘impious blasphemy and seditious libel’.
 The only crime he had committed was to be funny.
 Worse than that he was funny by parodying religious texts.
 And worst of all, he was funny about the despotic government and the libidinous monarchy.
-Along with his great ally, political cartoonist George Cruikshank, Hone sought vindication for his laughable offences and fought for freedom in a remarkable legal cases of its time – one which Ian and Nick are recreating.
+Along with his great ally, political cartoonist George Cruikshank, Hone sought vindication for his laughable offences and fought for freedom in one of the most remarkable legal cases of its time – one which Ian and Nick are recreating.

 6 Theatre.
 Hugh Dennis, Lesley Garrett and John Marquez star in The Messiah, written and directed by Patrick Barlow at Chichester Festival Theatre from November 12-17.
 A travelling theatre troupe of two actors and an opera singer arrive by camel in the ancient town of Chichester to masterfully enact the greatest story ever told.
 With additional material by John Ramm, Jude Kelly and Julian Hough.

 7 Music.
 Following the success of their album Pop Voodoo (Universal Music) which showcased the band’s first new material in 20 years, Black Grape (lower circle) are on the road with a series of dates which takes in Brighton’s Concorde 2 on Friday, November 16.
 Shaun Ryder and Paul Leveridge, known as Kermit, teamed up with producer Youth on the album, who has previously worked with The Verve, U2, Primal Scream, Guns N’ Roses, Pink Floyd and Depeche Mode among others.